-Cost per mille or cost per thousand impressions can be considered a more traditional pricing model and this is sometimes exactly what advertiser needs, e.g for brand awareness campaigns.
+Cost per mille can be considered a more traditional pricing model and this is sometimes precisely what an advertiser needs, e.g for brand awareness campaigns.
 This is why programmatic buying most frequently deals with a CPM revenue model.

 Cost per click and cost per action.
 CPC and CPA pricing models stand for cost per click and cost per acquisition respectively.
 Normally with CPC an advertiser or a marketer pays only for the number of clicks that the ad managed to generate.

 In the CPA model, display advertisement is supposed to generate sales.
 For such campaigns, advertisers pay only when the transaction is made on the web page.